 Meetings are a Way of Life

-Good and Bad Meetings
+There are Good and there are Bad Meetings

 For many people in larger organisations meetings can take up a significant portion of the working week.
-If meetings are badly run or poorly scheduled they can overrun, overlap, get curtailed, get cancelled and destroy your best-laid time-management plans at a stroke.
+If meetings are badly run or poorly scheduled they can overrun, overlap, get curtailed, get cancelled and destroy your best-laid plans at a stroke.

 Well-run meetings are a joy to partake in.
 They have clear agendas, are kept to time and chaired with discipline and fairness.
 Indeed, if you are running the meeting you have the authority and opportunity to shape the meeting well.